elunna/recipes/sauces/curry sauce.md

 Like your curry on the hotter side?
-Substitute 1/2 teaspoon cayenne pepper for the red curry powder, or simply add the same amount of cayenne along with the curry powder.
+Substitute 1/2 tsp cayenne pepper for the red curry powder, or simply add the same amount of cayenne along with the curry powder.
 This